ThunderboltMonkey/DataMining/Evaluation/README.md

 ## Conclusion
 It was actually a very simple practice to carry out, since seeing the original graph helps to deduce many things, for example the studios and movie genres that should be used.
+From then on, the most complicated thing in our opinion was the formatting of the graph to be able to generate it in a similar way to the original graph.